phlippieb/resume/resume.md

 ## Education

-Master of Science (Computer Science) with distinction | University of Pretoria, South Africa | 2019
+Master of Science in Computer Science (Distinction) | University of Pretoria, South Africa | 2019